 - Spatial analysis and modelling (focusing on the use of automatic generated human mobility data such as smart card data and social media data)

-- Geo-visualisation (spatiotemporal visualisation, web mapping)
+- Geo-visualisation (spatiotemporal visualisation and web mapping)

 - Urban planning and transport planning (data-informed planning methods)

 Chen’s research interests include spatial data mining, spatiotemporal visualisation, complex network analysis, and the use of such analytical techniques for urban and transport planning.
 She is particularly interested in urban mobility analysis and modelling using new data sets such as smart-card data and social media data and looking into various urban contexts.
-Her research is in the direction of big data informed urban planning and policy making.
+Her research is in the direction of big data-informed urban planning and policymaking.